10 Reasons Why I Would Choose Taiwan as a Teaching ESL Destination Again

 When compared to other countries in Asia for teaching ESL, Taiwan ranks well.
 In fact, your salary for teaching ESL – whether in a public or private school, or a buxiban, is quite good when compared to other countries like Vietnam, Thailand, and China.
 On average, I earned between NT$ 60,000 – 70,000 per month (±US$ 2,000).
 While living and teaching English in Taiwan, my goal was to save money and, on average, I easily saved between US$ 500 – 1,000 per month.

 Which is one of the Top Reasons to Choose Asia for your First Teaching Contract.

 3. Tax Returns

 For foreigners working with an ARC in Taiwan, wages are taxed at 18%.
-However, if you stay in the country for more than 183 days, then the tax rate gets dropped to 5% after the 183 days.
-This is definitely a plus for foreign ESL teachers, and you can also get a tax return of ± NT$ 60 000 at the end of the financial year.
+However, the tax rate gets dropped to 5% after 183 days.
+This is definitely a plus for foreign ESL teachers, and you can also get a tax return of ± NT$ 60,000 at the end of the financial year.
 (And the process is ridiculously easy compared to most Western nations.)

 4. Friendly People